 The effect was outstanding.
 The tints were far more vibrant than anything you could create on color film.
 At the very end, Gance (and Brownlow) combined tints with Polyvision, tinting the left strip of film blue and the right one red, while leaving the middle one untinted.
 The result was a giant Tricolor flag with moving images of Napoleon’s Italian victory.
 Even the Francophobes in the audience applauded.

 Which brings me to what I didn’t like about Napoleon: For all of its technical and artistic brilliance, it’s jingoistic, blindly patriotic, and unquestionably pro-war.
-Yes, I’ve read that Gance was a pacifist, and that he planned to be more critical in the five planned but never produced sequels.
+Yes, I’ve read that Gance was a pacifist, and that he planned to be more critical in the five intended-but-never-produced sequels.
 But I have to judge the film he made, and it borders on fascism.
 It treats military prowess as the greatest virtue, and assumes that France has a natural right to attack neighboring countries.
 It treats the title character, a man who unleashed war and destruction across Europe while crowning himself emperor in the name of an anti-monarch revolution, as a near god.
 The last time I saw a film with so many extras looking adoringly at the protagonist, it was about Jesus.

 In his defense, I should mention that Gance shows us a handful of horrors-of-war images.
 But these are minor compared to his jingoistic call for imperialism in the name of revolution.